 How do I apply?

-If you have or know someone who has a historic finding of guilt or conviction for homosexual activity, the Expungement Legal Service can:
+If you have or know someone who has a historic finding of guilt or conviction for homosexual activity, you should seek free legal help to:

 What does expungement mean?